Top-rated movers to make your Seattle to Santa Ana move easy

 - Santa Ana’s population is about 58% less than Seattle.

-- Santa Ana's public transportation has a score of 7 out of 10 versus Seattle's higher score of 8.
+- Santa Ana’s public transportation score of 7 out of 10 is lower than Seattle’s score of 8.

 - Santa Ana is less walkable than Seattle with a score of 67 out of 100 vs Seattle’s 74 out of 100.

-- Santa Ana has a bike-friendliness score 62 out of 100, which means it isn't as accessible to and safe for cyclists as Seattle, which has a score of 71 out of 100.
+- Santa Ana has a bike-friendliness score of 62 out of 100, which means it isn’t as accessible or safe for cyclists as Seattle, which has a score of 71.

 - Santa Ana’s crime rate is lower than Seattle with a score of 54.17 compared to Seattle’s 58.88.
 This means that Santa Ana neighborhoods are safer than 54.17% of all U.S. neighborhoods, and Seattle neighborhoods are safer than 58.88%.

-Other things to consider for your Seattle vs. Santa Ana move
+Other things to consider for your Seattle to Santa Ana move

 - Truck parking permits: Make sure to look into local parking regulations—some areas require permits for large moving trucks.

-- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Santa Ana Start the process here.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Santa Ana.
+Start the process here.

 - Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
 To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.